Ford Fiesta review - MPG, CO2 and running costs

-The 74bhp 1.1-litre naturally-aspirated petrol Fiesta returns 53.3mpg and 102g/km.
-For some company car buyers the low-emitting diesel model may make sense, as it does return the highest mpg figures of the range.
-The lower-powered 84bhp 1.5-litre TDCi is the ultimate choice for economy, thanks to figures of 65.7mpg and 92g/km of CO2.
-However, if you’re a private buyer it’s worth keeping in mind that you’ll need to cover around 80,000 miles before the fuel economy gains offset the car’s extra purchase price.
+For some company car buyers the diesel model may make sense, as it does return the highest mpg figures of the range.
+The 84bhp 1.5-litre TDCi is the ultimate choice for economy, thanks to figures of 65.7mpg and 112g/km of CO2.

-Entry-level Fiesta Trend cars with the 74bhp 1.1-litre petrol are the cheapest to insure, sitting in insurance group 5E.
-Our choice, the 94bhp EcoBoost model in Titanium trim, sits in group 10E - that should make it very affordable for most drivers to insure.
+Entry-level Fiesta Trend cars with the 74bhp 1.1-litre petrol are the cheapest to insure, sitting in insurance group 4E.
+The 94bhp EcoBoost model in Titanium trim, sits in group 10E - that should make it very affordable for most drivers to insure.
 However, the 197bhp ST-2 and ST-3 models incur higher premiums as they're both in group 28E.

 In this review

 - 1Ford Fiesta reviewBritain's best-selling car goes from strength-to-strength with the latest version